hikmat-art/zero-trust-vpc-mesh-mtls-vpn/README.md

 # Zero-Trust VPC Mesh with mTLS VPN

 This project provisions a beginner/intermediate-level **zero-trust network architecture** on AWS using Terraform.
-It demonstrates 3–4 years of AWS/Terraform proficiency with modular design, reproducibility, and security-first defaults.
+It demonstrates AWS/Terraform  with modular design, reproducibility, and security-first defaults.

 ## Features
 - Multi-VPC network mesh (dev + prod)